 Committee Appointment Process

 The New Hampshire Bar Association has several standing committees that are made up of members appointed by the Bar President.
 The membership of these committees is reviewed annually, usually during the summer months.
 Input from the chair of each committee is sought.
-A call for volunteers is publicized in early June, usually in the e-bulletin and Bar News, inviting interested members to complete a form indicating their area of practice, years in practice and which committee(s) they are interested in joining.
-The Bar President makes every effort to appoint members to their first choice, but sometimes that isn’t possible, so they receive an appointment to their second or third choice.
+A call for volunteers is publicized in late May, usually in the e-bulletin and Bar News, inviting interested members to complete a form indicating their area of practice, years in practice and which committee(s) they are interested in joining.
+The Bar President makes every effort to appoint members to their first choice, but sometimes that isn’t possible, so they receive an appointment to their second choice.

 Boards and Special Committees generally follow a different member selection and appointment process based on their bylaws and procedures.

 This committee, which has both Bench and Bar representation, monitors the rules, practices and procedures of the New Hampshire courts and serves as a conduit for information and discussion about such matters between Association members and other entities within the organization and the profession.
 The committee may make recommendations to the NHBA Board of Governors regarding the need for appropriate actions, meetings, conferences, studies, surveys or dialogue which will ensure an ongoing cooperative relationship between the Bench and the Bar.
 The committee’s focus may also include work to enhance communication and cooperation with various administrative agencies.

 This committee meets every six weeks.
 Dates can be found on the NHBA Web Calendar at nhbar.org.